MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Reports/Get-MgReportSecurityAttackSimulationUserCoverage.md

 List training coverage for each tenant user in attack simulation and training campaigns.
 This function supports @odata.nextLink for pagination.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaReportSecurityAttackSimulationUserCoverage](/powershell/module/Microsoft.Graph.Beta.Reports/Get-MgBetaReportSecurityAttackSimulationUserCoverage?view=graph-powershell-beta)

 ## SYNTAX

 ```